 Either open the link below or go to the reference section to retrieve this book:

 1.Search the index by subject, agency, author, or speaker of interest (the index starts on page 1245).
-For this example, I am interested in researching the removal of the Kaw tribe from their native lands.
-So I would go to the subject index to search for Indians, Kaw tribe and look for specific pages that cover the removal of the tribe.
+For this example, I am interested in researching Congress' consideration of the Wyandotte Constitution.
+So I would go to the subject index to search for Kansas and look for entries related to admission into the Union.

 2. Go to the page(s) listed and look for entries relevant to your topic.
-For this example, I see the entry titled "Letter on Removal of the Kaw Indians"
+For this example, I see the entry titled "Report on Admission of Kansas" on page 767.

 3. If the abstract looks promising, take note of the information provided, including: the title, author, date of publication, and location/series.
 For this example, I wrote down the following: